mongodb/leafygreen-ui/packages/tabs/README.md

 **Type:** `number`

-Sets the currently-selected tab.
+Sets the selected tab.
 If selected is undefined, the <Tabs> component will behave as an uncontrolled component.

 ### children